|Nutrition Facts (per serving)|

 How to Store

 Allow leftover steak to cool to room temperature before transferring it to an airtight container and storing it in the fridge.
 It will keep well for two to three days.
-Reheat it for a few minutes in a hot pan on the stovetop or enjoy it cold, on a steak sandwich, to avoid cooking the meat further.
+Reheat it for a few minutes in a hot pan on the stovetop or enjoy it as a cold steak sandwich.

 - You may use New York strip steaks instead of rib-eyes in this recipe.